luc4s/lagrange-display/README.md

 sudo apt-get install imagemagick
 ```

-To run the `task.sh` script periodically (let's say each 2 hours) and at reboot :
+To run the `lagrange-display.sh` script periodically (let's say each 2 hours) and at reboot :

 ```shell
 crontab -e